MicrosoftDocs/win32/desktop-src/Msi/product-usersid.md

 ---
-Description: The UserSid property returns the user security identifier (SID) under which this product instance is available. ms.assetid: b4e24961-4a0a-478c-be66-9862d40b75a3
+description: The UserSid property returns the user security identifier (SID) under which this product instance is available. ms.assetid: b4e24961-4a0a-478c-be66-9862d40b75a3
 title: Product.UserSid property
 ms.topic: reference